Posts

 Standardising the ways that I work has additional subtle benefits too.
 As well as aligning which test frameworks I use and how my CI/CD pipelines should operate, I also get to make formal decisions on slightly more superficial issues.
 For example, all my active repositories now use the same line endings, they have identical formatting rules, and they all use the same branching strategy - all of which are nice advantages.

 Starting new projects has also become much easier because most of the decisions are made for me.
-When creating a new repository my Gist almost becomes a checklist of things I should either set up or consider.
-On the face of it, you might think this introduces a weakness in my new projects in that they have to adhere to my potentially outdated opinions, but this isn't so.
-For example, if I start a new project and I want to try out one of the many new web frameworks, that's OK; the standards express a preference for Next.JS or Angular but they don't forbid others.
-If you’re unsure of how this can be done, refer back to RFC2119 around the use of the keywords "SHOULD" and "MAY" in contrast to "MUST".
-If I try out a framework and decide that I prefer it to one mentioned in the standards, that's also OK; the standards are a living document and they can be updated to include new additions without introducing breaking changes.
+When creating a new project repository my Standards Repository almost becomes a checklist of things I should either set up or consider.
+On the face of it, you might think this introduces a weakness in my new projects in that they have to adhere to my potentially outdated opinions, but this isn’t so.
+For example, if I start a new project and I want to try out one of the many new web frameworks, that’s OK; the standards express a preference for Next.JS & React but they don’t forbid others.
+If you’re unsure of how this can be done, refer back to RFC2119 around the use of the keywords “SHOULD” and “MAY” in contrast to “MUST”.
+If I try out a framework and decide that I prefer it to one mentioned in the standards, that’s also OK; the standards are a living document and they can be updated to include new additions without introducing breaking changes.

 That being said, breaking changes can also be introduced.
 If in the future I decide that I actively dislike the use of Sass, I can update the standards to forbid it.
 This will forever remain a tough decision to make, however, because it means whenever I go back to an older project that happens to use Sass, all its styling needs to be re-written.
 In practice, I foresee breaking changes being introduced into the standards rarely.